-To connect a zone expansion board, use the extension cable you received to link the OSPi's OUT port to the expansion board's IN port.
+To connect a zone expansion board, use the extension cable you received to link the OSPi's EXP port (i.e. zone expander port) to the expansion board's IN port.
 The connector on the cable is polarized (with a bump on the top), so there is only one way to plug it.
 If you have multiple expansion boards, you can daisy chain them in the same way, by following the OUT -> IN links.